Quantum complexity across thermal phase transition in the transverse field Ising chain with long-range couplings: Results and Discussion

 \subsection{Finite size scaling of Schmidt gap}

-To estimate the critical inverse temperature $\beta_{c}$, we perform a finite-size scaling (FSS) analysis following the prescription of Sandvik \emph{et al.}~\cite{FSSsandvik1997}.
-The Schmidt gap $\Delta$ is known to exhibit critical finite-size scaling~\cite{PRLSanpera, Torlai2018}.
-Near the critical point, $\Delta$ is expected to obey the universal scaling form
+To analyze the finite temperature critical behavior, we perform a finite-size scaling (FSS) analysis following the standard prescription for classical order parameters ~\cite{Binder1987, Kadanoff_1966, FSSsandvik1997}.
+The Schmidt gap $\Delta$ is a good observable in the study of quantum criticality and is known to exhibit critical finite-size scaling~\cite{PRLSanpera, Torlai2018}.
+If it is also a good indicator of thermal phase transition, then near the critical point $\beta_c$, $\Delta$ is expected to obey the universal scaling.
+According to the recent approach for thermal phase transition, known as Q finite-size scaling (Q-FSS) ~\cite{Weigel2015,Kenna_2014,BERCHE2012115}, this universal scaling can be written as,